-- Artifacts other than Dockerfiles, Kustomize bases, Kustomize overlays, and Skaffold YAML configuration files in the forgeops C Git repository.
+- Artifacts in the forgeops-extras C repository.
+For more information about support for specific directories and files in the forgeops-extras repository, refer to the repository reference. - Artifacts other than Dockerfiles, Kustomize bases, and Kustomize overlays in the forgeops C Git repository.
 Examples include scripts, example configurations, and so forth. - Non-ForgeRock infrastructure.
 Examples include Docker, Kubernetes, Google Cloud Platform, Amazon Web Services, Microsoft Azure, and so forth. - Non-ForgeRock software.
 Examples include Java, Apache Tomcat, NGINX, Apache HTTP Server, Certificate Manager, Prometheus, and so forth. - Deployments that deviate from the published CDK and CDM architecture.
-Deployments that do not include the following architectural features are not supported: - PingAM (AM) and PingIDM (IDM) are integrated and deployed together in a Kubernetes cluster. - IDM login is integrated with AM. - AM uses PingDS (DS) as its data repository. - IDM uses DS as its repository. - ForgeRock publishes reference Docker images for testing and development, but these images should not be used in production.
-For production deployments, it is recommended that customers build and run containers using a supported operating system and all required software dependencies.
+Deployments that do not include the following architectural features are not supported: - PingAM (AM) and PingIDM (IDM) are integrated and deployed together in a Kubernetes cluster. - IDM login is integrated with AM. - AM uses PingDS (DS) as its data repository. - $\,\circ\,$ IDM uses DS as its repository. - ForgeRock publishes reference Docker images for testing and development, but these images should not be used in production.
+For production deployments, it is recommended that customers build and run containers using a supported operating system^[] and all required software dependencies.
 Additionally, to help ensure interoperability across container images and the ForgeOps tools, Docker images must be built using the Dockerfile templates as described here.